 The two ladies also told me that Wewelsfleth has many shipyards and that many of the people in Wewelsfleth are guest workers.
 The river Stör flows by Wewelsfleth and out into Elbe.
-I followed the directions to the house, when I got to the house there was note on the front door written in German.
-What I could make out was that they proprietarie was out and I could get the key from the neighbour.
-I headed towards the neighbour when a lady came cycling towards the house, turned out that she was the owner and that the ladies I had talked to earlier told her that they have met me.
+I followed the directions to the house, when I got to the house there was a note on the front door written in German.
+What I could make out was that they proprietary was out and I could get the key from the neighbor.
+I headed towards the neighbor when a lady came cycling towards the house, turned out that she was the owner and that the ladies I had talked to earlier told her that they have met me.

-I tried to push my bike, did not work as the wheel was pushed against the frame on one side, I start adjusting the remaining spokes tills I found an optional setting so i could push my bike.
+I tried to push my bike, did not work as the wheel was pushed against the frame on one side, I start adjusting the remaining spokes tills I found an optional setting so I could push my bike.
 My plan was to find a bike store, while I was working on my bike a lady pass by with a dog, after a few minutes she came back, asked if I needed help, I said yes, I need to find a bike store.
-She said she will help me, she asked if I could get to the road that was running underneath the main road, I said I be there in 10 minutes.
-She went home to get her car, I got to the decide meeting spot, she came we loaded my bike and she drove me to the bike store in Osterholz-Scharmbeck.
+She said she will help me, she asked if I could get to the road that was running underneath the main road, I said I will be there in 10 minutes.
+She went home to get her car, I got to the meeting spot we agreed on, when she came with the car we loaded my bike and she drove me to the bike store in Osterholz-Scharmbeck.

 Option 1.
 Staying at least 74 hours more in Osterholz-Scharmbeck – that means 2 days in a hotel/hostel (Costly: food/room for 2 days, plus new wheel,